5punk/react-slack-chat/README.md

   * `botname`: [UNIQUE] [REQUIRED] The name of the user / bot.
 Can be Visitor ID / IP address etc.
   * `apiToken`: [REQUIRED] The API Token for the bot you created for your team.
 You can create one [here](https://slack.com/apps/A0F7YS25R-bots).
-  * `channelNames`: [REQUIRED] At least one slack channel name needs to be passed for the first channel view.
+  * `channels`: [REQUIRED] At least one slack channel object needs to be passed for the first channel view.
+Refer example above.
   * `userImage`: [REQUIRED] An image URL for the user / bot (Does not need to be unique).
   * `helpText`: [OPTIONAL] The Help Text visible on the minimized view of the chat Widget.
   * `hooks`: [OPTIONAL] Custom Action Hooks, let's administrators execute commands.
 In the format `$=>@botName:HOOK_ID`.
 Example: `$=>@5punk:getCurrentPath`